vikrams169/Dynamic-Fleet-Management/README.md

 The user specifies static obstacles, agents, and the preferred velocities of the agents.
 The simulation is performed step-by-step via a simple call to the library.
 The simulation is fully accessible and manipulable during runtime.

+A link to the library can be found [here](https://gamma.cs.unc.edu/RVO2/documentation/2.0/index.html).

 ## Building the code

 Run the commands listed below to build the package and libraries.